mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/creating_an_application_intermediate/index.md

 ## Introduction

 In the first section of this guide, we looked at some basic concepts of building an app on TipoTapp.
-In this section, we are going to expand the Student Management System app that we built and introduce some more complex concepts.
+In this section, we are going to expand the Student Management System app that we built and introduce some more complex concepts like:

-This section will cover: (TODO: Will edit these when done with the guide)

- - Introduce perspectives, abstract tipos
- - Tipo Standing Data etc
- - Relationships
- - Option to choose custom colour palette
- - Pop up select
+ - Perspectives
  - Applying Styles
- - Validations
+ - Customizing select menus
- - Input patterns

 ## Perspectives